 The new SURE Editor has all its editing tools in one place The Editing Toolbar.
 Located in the top-left corner of the Sure Editor window, these tools enable you to efficiently digitize 3D polygons and perform basic measurements on the DSM Mesh.
 The Editing Tool Bar has a drop-down menu from where the different editing tools can be quickly activated.
-Here you can also find commonly used functions such as, select polygon, activate (guiding) plane, digitize new polygon, apply or cancel current polygon, undo and redo polygon vertices.
+Here you can also find commonly used functions such as selecting a polygon, activating (guiding) plane, digitizing a new polygon, applying or canceling the current polygon, and undoing and redoing polygon vertices.
 To enable these tools please Open A Project and enable the Edit mode:

 Shape Digitization Tool

 This tool enables you to construct polygons by creating vertices that lie on the surface of the untextured mesh.
 The following are steps to create a single polygon:

 Select the Shape Digitization from the drop-down menu in the Editing Tool Bar

 Press 'D' to activate Digitization Tool

 Ctrl+Z will undo last vertex → same as ‘undo' button on Editing Tool Bar